Medieval cuisine

 A type of refined cooking developed in the late Middle Ages that set the standard among the nobility all over Europe.
 Common seasonings in the highly spiced sweet-sour repertory typical of upper-class medieval food included verjuice, wine and vinegar in combination with spices such as black pepper, saffron and ginger.
 These, along with the widespread use of sugar or honey gave many dishes a sweet-sour flavor.
 Almonds were very popular as a thickener in soups, stews, and sauces, particularly as almond milk.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Medieval cuisine" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Medieval cuisine" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools